kyritzb/lp-template/README.md

    - **Project URL**: Copy this value (it looks like `https://xxxxxxxxxxxxx.supabase.co`)
    - **anon public key**: Copy this value (it's a long string of letters and numbers)
 6. Keep these values handy - you'll need them in the next step!

+**✅ Success Criteria - You're ready to continue when:**
+- You have copied your Project URL (starts with `https://` and ends with `.supabase.co`)
+- You have copied your anon public key (a long string of characters, usually starts with `eyJ`)
+- Both values are saved somewhere safe (like a text file or notes app) so you can paste them in the next step

 ### Step 5: Create Your Environment File